vsch/laravel-translation-manager/readme.md

 ## Laravel Translation Manager

 Note that this package is originally based on Barry vd.
-Heuvel's <barryvdh@gmail.com> excellent **barryvdh/laravel-translation-manager** package but heavily reworked to add [New Features](#NewFeatures):
+Heuvel's <barryvdh@gmail.com> excellent **barryvdh/laravel-translation-manager** package but heavily reworked to add [New Features](#NewFeatures).

 This is a package to manage Laravel translation files.
 It does not replace the Translation system but augments it with: